dry-python/returns/docs/pages/monad.rst

   # => Will be equal to Success(2.0)

 ``ebind`` can return any monad you want.
-It can also fix your flow and get on the right track again:
+It can also fix your flow and get on the Success track again:

 .. code:: python

-  from returns.either import Either, Failure, Success
+  from returns.result import Result, Failure, Success

-  def fix(state: Exception) -> Either[int, Exception]:
+  def fix(state: Exception) -> Result[int, Exception]:
       if isinstance(state, ZeroDivisionError):
           return Success(0)
       return Failure(state)